High Speed Rail

 High speed rail service to the San Fernando Valley and City of Los Angeles will provide greatly needed travel options for commuters.
 High speed rail combined with expanded Metrolink, Amtrak and Greyhound bus service, and improvements to key arterials and freeways, will help reduce congestion and air pollution, and provide better travel options for residents.

 Planning for the arrival of high-speed rail in Palmdale began over 20 years ago and continues in anticipation of its arrival.
 Two planning studies focusing on transit-oriented development (walkable communities near rail and transit services) and multimodal connectivity to the future station have been completed.
 A third study funded by the California High Speed Rail Authority is underway that will include developing station design concepts, economic development strategies and policy, and regulatory change near and adjacent to the future station.
-The study will be completed in fall 2019.
+The study has been completed and will be reviewed by the City's decision-makers in the fall of 2020.

 The City was awarded grant funds from the Southern California Association of Governments (SCAG) to evaluate a complete streets corridor on Avenue Q from 20th Street East to Sierra Highway.
 The study will focus on providing multimodal connectivity to the future high-speed rail station.
 It will be completed in 2020/2021.